amruthkandukuri/CarbonEmissionPrediction/README.md

-Preprocessing and cleaned the data
+Week-1: Preprocessing and cleaned the data
+Week-2: Data Exploration